About State Health and Value Strategies

 The following team members at Princeton University’s Woodrow Wilson School of Public and International Affairs manage the State Health and Value Strategies Program:

 Heather Howard is a lecturer in Public Affairs at Princeton University’s Woodrow Wilson School of Public and International Affairs, where she teaches courses on implementation of the Affordable Care Act (ACA), the social determinants of health, and state and local health policy, and is a faculty affiliate of the Center for Health & Wellbeing.
-She is director of two Robert Wood Johnson Foundation-funded programs: the State Health and Value Strategies program supports state efforts to enhance the value of health care by improving population health and reforming the delivery of health care services and the State Health Reform Assistance Network provides technical assistance to states implementing the ACA.
+She is director of a Robert Wood Johnson Foundation-funded program: the State Health and Value Strategies program supports state efforts to enhance the value of health care by improving population health and reforming the delivery of health care services.
 She served as New Jersey’s Commissioner of Health and Senior Services from 2008-2010, overseeing a cabinet-level agency with a budget of $3.5 billion and staff of 1,700, responsible for public health services, regulation of health care institutions, senior services, and health care policy and research.

 Dan assists in managing and coordinating the technical assistance providers serving the states.
 He was deeply involved in ACA implementation at the state level as Deputy Chief of Staff for Rhode Island’s Lieutenant Governor.
 Dan was the principle subject matter expert for the Rhode Island Healthcare Reform Commission on Health Insurance Exchange policy and delivery system and payment reform through mid-2014.
 He also served as the State Innovation Model (SIM) project director for Rhode Island’s Model Design project and led the Exchange’s stakeholder engagement efforts.
 Dan received a Bachelor of Arts from Brown University and a Master’s in Business Administration from Providence College.